Gattuso rues Milan errors in Arsenal defeat

 The Serie A outfit's hopes of reaching the quarter-finals were dealt a huge blow at San Siro, where Henrikh Mkhitaryan and Aaron Ramsey scored for Arsenal in the first half of the opening leg.

-While Gattuso insisted his team would head into the return fixture with belief, he said Arsenal were deserved winners after his side made too many mistakes.
+While Gattuso insisted his team would head into the second leg with belief, he said Arsenal were deserved winners after his side made too many mistakes.

 "Arsenal have deserved to win the game.
-I expected that they would play this way," he told Sky Sport Italia.
+I expected that they would play this way," he told Sky Sport.

 "I hope this experience can be useful for our path, taking these [losses] can also be good for growing.